Home

 Associate Professor of Law, GW Law

-For all Equity Institute inquiries, please email our Senior Communications Associate amber [dot] hollandgwu [dot] edu (Amber Holland).
+For all Institute for Socioeconomic Opportunity inquiries, please email our Senior Communications Associate, amber [dot] hollandgwu [dot] edu (Amber Holland).